nkristek/Wpf.Converters/README.md

 xmlns:c="clr-namespace:NKristek.Wpf.Converters;assembly=NKristek.Wpf.Converters"
 ```

-You can use a converter from this library either by using the MarkupExtension:
+You can use a converter from this library either by using the MarkupExtension*:
 ```xaml
 <Label Content="{Binding Value}"
        Visibility="{Binding Value, Converter={c:ValueNotNullToVisibilityConverter}}" />